adeyemijohn/nodeandexpressjs/_posts/blog/2015-02-19-Understanding-Data-Formats.md

     country:    Taiwan
 ```

-Notice how beautiful that is to read and if you were to give this to someone to type in a text editor, it would be fairly easy for even someone without YAML experience to stick to the rules.
+Notice how beautiful that is to read.
+If you were to give this to someone to type in a text editor, it would be fairly easy for even someone without YAML experience to stick to the rules.
 Unlike with JSON, strings do not have to be quoted.
-Also, notice that although the whitespace is relevant, in YAML, we're adding tabs to make things align an make them more readable.
+Also, notice that although the whitespace is relevant, in YAML, we're adding tabs to make things align and make them more readable.
 Here's what that data would look like expressed as JSON.

 ```json
 {